rhine3/audiomoth-guide/guide.md

 https://github.com/rhine3/audiomoth-guide.
 DOI: <>
 ```

-If you modify this document and would like to make a .pdf version, you can use `pandoc` on the command line to compile the PDF version from Markdown: `pandoc guide.md -o guide.pdf --variable urlcolor=cyan`.
+If you modify this document locally and would like to make a .pdf version, you can use `pandoc` on the command line to compile the PDF version from Markdown: `pandoc guide.md -o guide.pdf --variable urlcolor=cyan`.
 (You will have to remove the DOI image at the top of the document to do so, as `pandoc` doesn't support this image type.)
+On GitHub, `guide.pdf` automatically updates after a push to `guide.md` using GitHub Actions.

 #### Acknowledgements